DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/go.md

 ### Activate Go integrations to create spans

 Datadog has a series of pluggable packages which provide out-of-the-box support for instrumenting a series of libraries and frameworks.
-A list of these packages can be found in the [Compatibility Requirements][1] page.
+You can find a list of these packages in the [Compatibility Requirements][1] page.
 Import these packages into your application and follow the configuration instructions listed alongside each [Integration][1].

 ### Configuration

 If needed, configure the tracing library to send application performance telemetry data as you require, including setting up Unified Service Tagging.
 Read [Library Configuration][3] for details.

-For configuration instructions and details about using the API, see the Datadog [API documentation][4].
+For configuration instructions and details about using the API, see the [Datadog API documentation][4].

 [1]: /tracing/compatibility_requirements/go
 [3]: /tracing/trace_collection/library_config/go/